vikulin/robotframework-jmeterlibrary/README.md

 You should have received a copy of the GNU Lesser General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

-Version 1.1 released on 25st of September 2015.
+Version 1.2 released on 30st of September 2016.

 What's new:
+    1.2 - Added JMeter 3.0 support

     Implementation of change request http://sourceforge.net/p/rf-jmeter-py/tickets/2/:
     " As a End User I want to have option to create smaller reports"